Murray (bicycle company): Bicycle manufacturing

 Youth bicycle production received a boost with the 1965 introduction of Murray's version of the small-tired, banana-seat, wheelie bike pioneered by Schwinn, the Murray Wildcat.
 The Wildcat was also styled by Schreckengost, who gave it his own interpretation of a chopper motorcycle, with high-rise handlebars, a tall sissy bar, and a flared rear fender.
 A series of models followed, including the Eliminator, Firecat and Hotshot.
 In 1977, again following a youth trend, Murray introduced its BMX model.

 During the 1980s, in an attempt to overcome declining sales, Murray began selling its bicycle line in lower-cost mass market stores and discount chains such as Target, K-Mart, Woolworth, and Wal-Mart.
 While the practice enabled the company to increase sales of overall units, profits failed to meet expectations as a result of reduced margins imposed by mass retailers.
 Additionally, many independent bicycle dealers (IBDs) resented the new competition, and in retaliation some dealers refused to stock or promote Murray bicycles.

 In June 1988, the Murray Ohio Manufacturing Company was acquired by the British investment group Tomkins plc.
-In 1996, Murray Inc., the last major U.S. bicycle producers with Huffy Bicycle and Roadmaster (formerly AMF), received a major blow when U.S. courts ruled that imports from China were not a "material threat" to U.S. companies.
+In 1996, Murray Inc., one of the last major U.S. bicycle producers along with Huffy Bicycle and Roadmaster (formerly AMF), received a major blow when U.S. courts ruled that imports from China were not a "material threat" to U.S. companies.
 Within three years, Huffy, Roadmaster and Murray ceased manufacture of bicycles in the United States.

 In 1998, Murray moved bicycle production from Lawrenceburg to a non-union factory in Mississippi.
 Production of all U.S.-made bicycles halted in 1999.
 In 2000, the Murray brand was acquired by Pacific Cycle, a U.S. distributor of bicycles produced in Taiwan and the People's Republic of China.
 Murray has since been used as a brand for imported Chinese bicycles sold by Pacific Cycle.
 Pacific Cycle was later acquired by Dorel Industries, and then Pon Holdings.